-To configure the Marvell Fibre Channel and Converged Network Adapter for boot from SAN using the QConvergeConsole plug-in for VMware vCenter Server:
+To configure the Marvell Fibre Channel Adapter for boot from SAN using the QConvergeConsole plug-in for VMware vCenter Server:

-For detailed information on how to use the vCenter Server plug-in to configure boot from SAN, refer to the following sections in the User's Guide: Marvell QLogic QConvergeConsole Plug-ins for vSphere:

-- Boot Configuration-Fibre Channel Port - Boot Configuration-FCoE Function
+For detailed information on how to use the vCenter Server plug-in to configure boot from SAN, refer to the User's Guide: Marvell QLogic QConvergeConsole Plug-ins for vSphere, in the section Boot Configuration-Fibre Channel Port.

-For instructions on downloading documentation from the Marvell Web site, refer to "Downloading Updates and Documentation" on page xii.
+For instructions on downloading documentation from the Marvell Web site, refer to "Downloading Updates and Documentation" on page xiii.